nisforrnicholas/CTF-Writeups/TryHackMe/2021/Overpass/README.md

 <img style="float: left;" src="screenshots/screenshot11.png">

 Nice!
 James's private key passphrase is **james13**.
-Now we can log into the ssh server!
+Now we can log into the ssh server.

 <img style="float: left;" src="screenshots/screenshot12.png">

-#### With that, we can obtain the user flag from user.txt!
+**With that, we can obtain the user flag from the home directory of James.**

 ---